 My new business is starting to grow.
 I have time to be with the people who supported me through the worst five months of our lives.
 Life is very different.
 I am grateful to everyone who saved his life.
 All the family and friends who supported me with messages, flowers, cards, bags of fruit from their trees and especially those who took the time to pray.
 I see those around me whose constant love and friendship kept me and my family going through such a difficult time and I am grateful for every one of them.

 And we are lucky.
 The gift of time has been given to my family.
 Time with a loved one we thought we had lost.
 I looked at my life and I chose something different.
-I want to do something that matters and makes a difference.
-My new business will not just be about profits - I want to use it as a chance to support people, some who desperately need help at this current time.

 I come from a family of bakers.
 Brought up in a kitchen of flour and icing sugar dust, chocolate melting, apples bubbling and delicious aromas of bread and cakes, pies and scones.
 Spending Saturday mornings baking in my Nan’s kitchen in Liverpool followed by lunches on the longest table you could ever imagine piled high with sweet treats; enough to feed so many people and all just for us.
 My nan made the best chocolate cake ever with icing I have never tasted anywhere else – rich and slightly crunchy it was my favourite food for many, many years.
 Sadly (and lets all learn a lesson from this!) despite her living to a grand old age no one in the family thought to ask her how to make this magical icing; maybe we all thought someone else knew but when we realised she had passed it on to nobody it was much too late to ask her and her delicious chocolate icing sadly disappeared with our childhoods.
 Despite living through two world wars, losing her father in the first and then bringing up a young family with food rationing and, being from Liverpool, bombings every night, she worked full time as a teacher, ran her local Sunday school and still managed to bake every weekend.
 Her apple pies with icing sugar dusted on the top served hot with home made custard bring back so many memories I can almost smell and taste them now.